 If you didn’t know that Macklemore’s old rap name was actually Professor Macklemore, thats understandable.

 But alas, there was a time in Macklemore’s career that predated his collaboration with Ryan Lewis.
-And during that time, he released two mixtapes, entitles “Open Your Eyes” and “The Language of My World.”
-And during that period Ben Haggerty (Macklemore) released only one of those mixtapes under the stage name Professor Macklemore, and that one was “Open Your Eyes.”
-While it is in no way a bad mixtape, but when compared to the likes of “The Heist” or even “The Unplanned Mixtape,” “Open Your Eyes” is just not on the same level of quality as the latter.
+And during that time, he released two mixtapes, entitles “Open Your Eyes” and “The Language of My World. ” And during that period Ben Haggerty (Macklemore) released only one of those mixtapes under the stage name Professor Macklemore, and that one was “Open Your Eyes.
+The real value to the customer does not come from hundreds of features that she can’t or www.spying.ninja/keylogger won’t ever use. ” While it is in no way a bad mixtape, but when compared to the likes of “The Heist” or even “The Unplanned Mixtape,” “Open Your Eyes” is just not on the same level of quality as the latter.
 It appears as though the name change, as well as the new companion had changed Macklemore as an artist, and for the better.

 Because I just heard this mixtape for the first time tonight, I’d like to give a brief song review of some of my favorite songs from “Open Your Eyes” by Professor Macklemore.